 Well-Represented at Sundance

-Thirty-six UCLA alumni and four executive board members are associated with 32 projects premiering and/or screening at the upcoming Sundance Film Festival
+Thirty-six UCLA alumni and four executive board members were associated with 32 projects premiering and/or screening at the Sundance Film Festival

-Thirty-six UCLA alumni, including a Professional Programs alumna, and four executive board members have involvement in 32 projects that will be shown in the Sundance Film Festival, taking place Jan.
+Thirty-six UCLA alumni, including a Professional Programs alumna, and four executive board members had involvement in 32 projects that were shown at the Sundance Film Festival, which took place Jan.
 19-29, 2017, in Park City, Salt Lake City, Ogden and Sundance, Utah.
 They include:

 U.S. DRAMATIC COMPETITIONStephanie Allain (Professional Programs ’13), producer, Burning Sands

 Maxwell Hamilton (M.F.A. ’13), actor, I Don’t Feel at Home in this World Anymore*+

 Reginald Hudlin (Executive Board), producer, Burning Sands